the-turing-way/the-turing-way/reproducible_environments.md

 ## Why your computational environment (often kind of an afterthought) is actually really important for reproducibility.

-- One of the most common problems is coming back to your work after 6 months (maybe after reviewers have finally sent your paper back for revisions, or when you're about to fly off to the conference you applied for ages ago) and realising that your code doesn't work any more!
-Or maybe it does work but it gives you different answers.
-- We have a tendency to say we used "python" or "numpy" or "R" for our work, but actually there are different versions of these programming languages and packages which mean things are DIFFERENT across them.
 - Need a section on semantic versioning: https://semver.org.
 - Difference between major, minor and patch upgrades, commonly named as: MAJOR.MINOR.PATCH
 - As always prevention is better than a cure!
 If you can install the specific version at the time of running and not up date it.